nkratzke/EasyMySQL/README.md

 docker run -d -p 3306:3306 mysqldb
 ```

-It will create a running container on your system providing a MySQL server on port 3306.
+It will create a running container on your system providing a MySQL server.

 - Container will provide a standard database (I use for demonstration purposes in some of my lectures).
 - MySQL server has a user called *student* with a password called *secret*